 Timeline.
-Evicting a tenant in Virginia can take around 2 to 4 months depending on the type of eviction being filed.
+Evicting a tenant in Virginia can take around two to four months depending on the type of eviction being filed.
 If tenants request a jury trial, the process can take even longer (read more).

 Step 1: Notice is Posted

 Landlords in Virginia can begin the eviction process for several reasons, including:

-- Nonpayment of Rent – Once rent is past due, written notice must be served giving the tenant the option to pay rent in order to avoid eviction.
+- Nonpayment of Rent – Once rent is past due, written notice must be served giving the tenant the option to pay rent to avoid eviction.

-- Violation of Lease Terms / Rental Agreement – If a tenant violates a provision of a written lease/rental agreement, the eviction notice must specify whether or not the violation can be “cured” (corrected).
+- Violation of Lease Terms / Rental Agreement – If a tenant violates a provision of a written lease/rental agreement, the eviction notice must specify if the violation can be “cured” (corrected).

-- No Lease / End of Lease Term (Tenant at Will) – If there is no lease or the term of the lease has ended, the landlord does not need any additional reason to end the tenancy as long as proper notice is given.
+- No Lease / End of Lease Term (Tenant at Will) – If there is no lease or the term of the lease has ended, the landlord does not need any additional reason to end the tenancy if proper notice is given.

 - Illegal Activity – If a tenant is engaged in illegal activity, the landlord is not required to provide written notice before pursuing eviction proceedings.

 - Retaliatory Evictions.
 It is illegal for a landlord to evict a tenant for complaining to the landlord or to the appropriate local or government agency regarding the property.
 It is also illegal for a landlord to evict a tenant for joining or organizing a tenant organization or union.

-- Evicting a Squatter If the individual occupying the property did not have the permission of the landlord when moving in, has no lease/verbal agreement, and no history of paying rent, then they may be considered a “tenant at sufferance” or trespasser under Virginia law and the eviction process outlined below may not apply (read more).
+- Evicting a Squatter.
+If the individual occupying the property did not have the permission of the landlord when moving in, has no lease or verbal agreement, and no history of paying rent, then they may be considered a “tenant at sufferance” or trespasser under Virginia law and the eviction process outlined below may not apply (read more).

 Each possible ground for eviction has its own rules for how the process starts.